plone/training/mastering-plone/volto_components_sponsors.rst

 The component traverses through a lifecycle (mounting, the moment where the raw structure is set, rendering, where the dynamic content is filled in, and some more lifecycle events).
 To have the necessary data for the rendering, we call the ``getQueryStringResults`` action on mounting the component.
 Therefor React has one of many lifecycle methods: ``componentDidMount``.
-Read more on lifecycles in the `React documentation <https://reactjs.org/docs/react-component.html#the-component-lifecycle>`_.
+Find more on lifecycles in the `React documentation: The Component Lifecycle <https://reactjs.org/docs/react-component.html#the-component-lifecycle>`_.

 .. admonition:: Call of ``getQueryStringResults`` in the lifecycle event ``componentDidMount`` of our ``Sponsors`` component: